-Clicking on any of the listed series names a colour palate dialog appears from where a suitable colour can be selected.
+Clicking on the series name a colour palate dialog appears from where a suitable colour can be selected.

 Axis Intervals

 The suitable intervals for both X-Axis and Y-Axis should be entered into the appropriate boxes so that the data is clearly interpreted.